Jays-Code/TicTacToe/README.md

 # TicTacToe
-The classic 3 x 3 board game.
+The classic 3 x 3 board game, but with style.